 Based on forest loss trends, if governments do not act immediately and end acceptance of certification schemes, the world will almost completely lose Southeast Asian forests in a few decades.

-“Our research shows there is no way to produce sustainable palm oil that did not come from deforestation, and that the claims by corporations, certification schemes and non government organizations are simply greenwashing, useful to continue business as usual,” he added.
-“If you use palm oil, certified or not, you are definitely destroying tropical forests.
-Any land that is certified today was a valuable and biodiverse forest in the recent past.”
+“Our research shows there is no way to produce sustainable palm oil that did not come from deforestation, and that the claims by corporations, certification schemes and non government organizations are simply greenwashing,” he added.
+“If you use palm oil, certified or not, you are definitely destroying tropical forests.”

 Another recent analysis by Indonesia’s Ministry of Environment and Forestry, using data from 1990 to 2019, shows that 41 percent of existing oil palm plantations in Indonesia occupy previously forested areas.

 Despite this reality, an estimated 50 percent of supermarket products contain palm oil.
 It’s in everything from shampoo to chocolate.
 It’s also in many biofuels.
 Companies such as Unilever, Mondelez, Pepsi, General Mills and many others have touted their use of sustainable palm oil.

 Unilever, has been racking up awards for sustainability, while driving deforestation, destruction and extinction.
 Unilever is one of the leading buyers of palm oil and has been for years.
 That’s why it helped create the RSPO scheme.
 It’s proudly touting its conversion to 100 percent RSPO.
 Gatti accused those who say certified plantations are sustainable of hiding the evidence.